CymaticLabs/InfluxDBStudio/README.md

 # InfluxDB Studio
-**.NET Management Tools for InfluxDB and the TICK stack**

-InfluxDB Studio is a UI management tool for [the InfluxDB time series database](https://www.influxdata.com/time-series-platform/influxdb/).
+**InfluxDB Studio is a UI management tool for [the InfluxDB time series database](https://www.influxdata.com/time-series-platform/influxdb/).**

 Its inspiration comes from other similar database management tools such as [SQL Server Management Studio](https://en.wikipedia.org/wiki/SQL_Server_Management_Studio) and [Robomongo](https://robomongo.org/).
 Under the hood it's powered by [InfluxData.Net](https://github.com/pootzko/InfluxData.Net) which is a portable InfluxDB client library for .NET (plus some [Kapacitor](https://www.influxdata.com/time-series-platform/kapacitor/) support).